 NCAT Report Card

-Each NCAT report will comprise a breakup of the candidates’ scores in each area and the national rank achieved by them.
+Each National Communications Aptitude Test (NCAT) report will comprise a breakup of the candidates’ scores in each area and the national rank achieved by them.